sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries-measures/abap-custom-analytical-queries-measures.md

 [ACCORDION-BEGIN [Step 9: ](Display Hierarchy)]
 If a field supports hierarchies, then the hierarchy checkbox is shown in the properties.
 **`Checkmark` the hierarchy checkbox** to enable displaying hierarchy for `CostCenter`.
+Furthermore select values for `Controlling Area` and `Cost Center Hierarchy`.
 ![Select Data Source](costcenter.png)

 [DONE]